aschampion/gt-cse6730-pmds/README.md

 git clone git@github.com:aschampion/gt-cse6730-pmds.git
 cd gt-cse6730-pmds
 make all
-./pmds # Note that this will take some time and produce a ~100MB dump file
+./pmds in.micelle # Note that this will take some time and produce a ~100MB dump file
 ```

-With the simulation results in `out.dump`, you can now open the Processing visualization in `pmds_visualizer/pmds_visualizer.pde`.
-Note that the visualizer requires the [controlP5](http://www.sojamo.de/libraries/controlP5/) Processing library (tested with 2.0.4), and the paths in `pmds_visualizer/visualizer.properties` should resolve to the micelle simulation description file in the repository and `out.dump` file you generated above.
+With the simulation results in `out.dump`, you can now open the [Processing](http://www.processing.org/) visualization in `pmds_visualizer/pmds_visualizer.pde` (tested with 2.0b8).
+Note that the visualizer requires the [controlP5](http://www.sojamo.de/libraries/controlP5/) Processing library (tested with 2.0.4), and the paths in `pmds_visualizer/visualizer.properties` should resolve to the `data.micelle` file in the repository and `out.dump` and `out.dump.fmt` files you generated above.

 ## License